svewap/nnrestapi/Documentation/Localization/Index.rst

       https://www.mymediadatabase.com/api/movie/123?L=1

    A little ugly - and not really the aspired way of creating a "beautiful Rest Api".
-But otherwise is rather comprehensible like the solution discussed above.
+But otherwise is rather comprehensible, like the solution discussed above.

 -  Last idea: Send the **preferred language "hidden" to the API** - as a kind of "metadata".

-   This is actually a very nice idea: In this case the URI is not modified in any way.
+   This is actually a very nice idea: In this case, the URI is not modified in any way.
 No path-prefixes.
 No additional GET-parameters.
 The movie ID stays the same.
 All we are telling the API during the request is:
    "I accept German.
 So please give me the information in German!"